+RETURN VALUE

-RETURN VALUE Return code reflects whether the operation succeeded or failed and what was the reason of failure. - Return code 0 Success - Return code 2 A supplied argument or flag is invalid - Return code 3 The requested operation is not available on target device - Return code 4 The current user does not have permission to access this device or perform this operation - Return code 6 A query to find an object was unsuccessful - Return code 8 A device's external power cables are not properly attached - Return code 9 NVIDIA driver is not loaded - Return code 10 NVIDIA Kernel detected an interrupt issue with a GPU - Return code 12 NVML Shared Library couldn't be found or loaded - Return code 13 Local version of NVML doesn't implement this function - Return code 14 infoROM is corrupted - Return code 15 The GPU has fallen off the bus or has otherwise become inaccessible - Return code 255 Other error or internal driver error occurred GPU ATTRIBUTES The following list describes all possible data returned by the $-\mathbf{q}$ device query option.
+- Return code reflects whether the operation succeeded or failed and what was the reason of failure. - · Return code 0 Success - \hat{A} .
+Return code 2 A supplied argument or flag is invalid - · Return code 3 The requested operation is not available on target device - · Return code 4 The current user does not have permission to access this device or perform this operation - \hat{A} .
+Return code 6 A query to find an object was unsuccessful - · Return code 8 A device's external power cables are not properly attached - · Return code 9 NVIDIA driver is not loaded - · Return code 10 NVIDIA Kernel detected an interrupt issue with a GPU - Return code 12 NVML Shared Library couldn't be found or loaded - Return code 13 Local version of NVML doesn't implement this function - · Return code 14 infoROM is corrupted - $\hat{\mathbb{A}}\cdot$ Return code 15 The GPU has fallen off the bus or has otherwise become inaccessible - \hat{A} Return code 255 Other error or internal driver error occurred

+GPU ATTRIBUTES

+The following list describes all possible data returned by the -q device query option.
 Unless otherwise noted all numerical results are base 10 and unitless.
-Timestamp The current system timestamp at the time nvidia-smi was invoked.
-Format is "Day-of-week Month Day HH:MM:SS Year".
-Driver Version The version of the installed NVIDIA display driver.
-This is an alphanumeric string.
-Attached GPUs The number of NVIDIA GPUs in the system.